Real Estate Hive

 Bridging Finance

-Bridging finance can provide a short-term funding solution for investors looking to purchase a new property before selling an existing one.
-These loans are designed to cover the gap between buying and selling, offering flexible terms that can align with the quick turnaround time required for property flipping.
-Like hard money loans, bridging finance can come with higher interest rates and requires careful management to avoid penalties.
+Bridging finance offers an interim financing option for investors needing to purchase a new property before selling an existing one.
+This loan option can bridge that gap between buying and selling, providing flexible terms able to be adapted in case the flipping of the property requires quick turnaround.
+Similar to hard money loans, bridging finance could bear higher interest rates and may require very careful management to avoid penalties.

 Lender Requirements

-Each mortgage lender will have specific requirements when it comes to funding investment properties.
-For instance, lenders typically require a higher down payment and may set higher interest rates compared to owner-occupied loans.
-Some lenders also impose restrictions on the number of investment properties you can hold at one time, so it’s essential to know their policies before applying.
+Every lender has their own set of requirements when it comes to financing investment property.
+For example, lenders will often require a higher down payment and may have higher interest rates than owner-occupied loans.
+Some lenders also cap the number of investment properties you can hold at any one time, so it’s good to know their policy in advance of applying.

 Budgeting for the Flip